7 Tips To Help With The Depression Of Arthritis

 1. Know the difference between emotions and feelings

-Emotions are our automatic, often subconscious response to external or internal events.
+Emotions are our automatic, often subconscious response events.
 Emotions are really important, because they often communicate something to us.
-Anger, for example, can let us know that one of our boundaries has been violated, whilst sadness can help us reach out for human connection or acknowledge something in our lives that we want to change.
+Anger, for example, can let us know that one of our boundaries has been breached, whilst sadness can help us reach out for human connection or acknowledge something in our lives that we want to change.

 Feelings are the subjective experience of emotions, so they are the ‘script’ we give our emotions.
 These scripts determine how we feel and respond to our emotions.
 For example, one person may feel terrified of public speaking because they have a script which tells them they can’t do it, whilst someone else may feel exhilarated because they are confident in their abilities.

 Our experience of our emotions can be greatly altered by the feelings we associate with them and the stories we tell ourselves.
 By spending some time self-reflecting and/or working with a professional, we can learn to change our script and change the way we feel.

 Everyone feels sad from time to time, but when these feelings become constant, take over your life and stop you feeling able to cope with and manage your emotions, this may be a sign of depression.
 Symptoms of depression include:

 - Lack of interest in hobbies and activities that you usually enjoy

 - Feelings of guilt, worthlessness and low self esteem